Verified By: Dr. Donald John Babu (MBBS, MS, FCPS, MCh - Surgical Oncology, MRCS (UK), FICS) |Updated On March 4, 2020

 - Skin rashes

-Although these treatments have side effects, they are necessary to get rid of cancer.
+Although these treatments have side effects, they are necessary to get rid of cancer so you do not need to worry.
 Your doctor will discuss the side effects and help you weigh the pros and cons of your treatment options.

 Those who are diagnosed with advanced oral cancer will need reconstructive surgery and rehabilitation to assist with eating and speaking during recovery.
 Reconstruction can involve dental implants or grafts to repair the missing bones and tissues in the mouth or face.
 Artificial palates are used to replace any missing tissue or teeth.
 Rehabilitation is also necessary for cases of advanced cancer.
 Speech therapy could be provided after the surgery until you reach the maximum level of improvement.

-At Treatment Possible, our main objective is to provide the best options for Oral cancer treatment in India at the lowest cost.
-Thus, we recognize the significance of excellent health and well-being of our guests by preferring association with top oncologists and the best hospital for Oral cancer treatment in India.
-We encourage you to educate yourself about Oral cancer treatment in India and then make an informed decision.
-An individually allocated case manager takes personalized interest to design a tailor-made treatment plan for every guest and provide with a specific time, cost of Oral cancer treatment in India.
+We have been guiding patients for treatment in India for more than a decade thus, we recognize the significance of excellent health and well-being of our guests by preferring association with top oncologists and the best hospitals for Oral cancer treatment in India.
+We encourage you to educate yourself about the treatment of mouth cancer and then make an informed decision.
+An individually allocated case manager takes personalized interest to design a tailor-made treatment plan with the doctor for every guest and provide the best possible treatment for mouth cancer while keeping the cost affordable

 Frequently asked questions: